realitydeslab/.github/profile/README.md

 * Download [HoloKit App](https://apps.apple.com/us/app/holokit/id6444073276) to try our demos.
 * Read [Docs](https://docs.holokit.io/for-creators/unity/overview) to understand how to build a creative MR project based on HoloKit.
 * Access to [HoloKit Unity SDK](https://github.com/holoi/holokit-unity-sdk) to build your first HoloKit demo.

+More Than Just Hardware:
+Composed of MR researchers, educators, and creators, our team perfectly aligns with HoloKit's target users.
+We delve beyond just hardware, continuously exploring and pioneering creative paradigms in MR leveraging HoloKit.

+* [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a multiplayer MR game framework for casting magic spells, in which we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies.
+Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023, and Flow Hackathon.
 * We open-sourced sample creative projects for your inspirations.
   * [HoloKit x Immersal Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer in fixed scenarios (pre-scan required)
   * [HoloKit x InstantColocation Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer in ad-hoc scenarios (pre-scan not required)

-Based on HoloKit, we also created award-winning MR creative projects:

-* [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a multiplayer MR game framework by casting in magic spells, where we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies.
-Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023.